EDUCBA

 Extensibility Features:

-• Webhooks: These are methodology through which one computer can notify another about an event.
-Tableau, through integrating with Webhooks, automates the workflows in real-time.
-So, when a workbook is updated or refreshed or a data source is published, the Webhooks, through appropriate notifications, provide necessary updates.
+• Webhooks: These are methodologies through which one computer can notify another about an event.
+Tableau, through integrating with Webhooks, automates the workflows in real time.
+Webhooks deliver the necessary updates through appropriate notifications when a workbook is updated or refreshed, or a data source is published.

 • Sandboxed Extensions: In Tableau, an extension lets the user add some feature to the dashboard or facilitate direct integration with applications other than Tableau.
-Sandboxed extensions, however, are those which aren’t permitted to make any sort of requests for external networking.
-So, these extensions are run inside an environment that allows communication only with the Tableau hosting server.
+However, sandboxed extensions are not permitted to request external networking.
+So, these extensions run in an environment that allows communication only with the Tableau hosting server.
 In a way, this feature disables network calls in extensions.

 • Personal Access Token: The Tableau Server resources can be managed through the Tableau Server REST API.
 REST stands for Representational State Transfer, a kind of architecture for distributed systems.
 To verify the user as valid, each time, the user must supply a credential token as required by the Tableau Server REST API.
-Through Personal Access Tokens, individual users are provided with the functionality to create long-lasting authentication tokens for Tableau’s REST API.
+Tableau provides individual users with the functionality to create long-lasting authentication tokens for its REST API through Personal Access Tokens.
 The beauty of the functionality is that tokens don’t require hard-coded credentials.
 The Personal Access Tokens work extremely well with automated scripts.
 Some of the important applications of Personal Access Tokens are improving security, assisting in effective auditing and tracking, and efficiently managing automation.

 • View Recommendations: They offer personalized suggestions that enable users to connect with data of relevance quickly.
-The concept of machine learning is employed to match recommendations and preferences.
-This feature is especially useful to find valuable content quickly.
+Employing the concept of machine learning matches recommendations and preferences.
+This feature is handy for finding valuable content quickly.

 Sharing and Access:

-• User Visibility: Tableau now allows users to stay anonymous to one another.
+• User Visibility: Tableau now allows users to stay anonymous from one another.
 This feature ensures more security for the user.
-User visibility is also used to manage the way site users see and collaborate.
+Site administrators utilize user visibility to manage how site users perceive and collaborate.
 In this context, technically, Tableau provides two options, viz.
 Full and Limited.
-Full refers to “All users can see other users settings”, while Limited refers to “Explorers and Viewers cannot see other users and groups”.
+Full refers to “All users can see other users’ settings,” while Limited refers to “Explorers and Viewers cannot see other users and groups.”

-• Request Content Access: Using this feature, now, users have been enabled by Tableau to send a request to content owners.
+• Request Content Access: Using this feature now, Tableau has enabled users to send a request to content owners.

 • Sharing Content: Dashboards or views which have been modified can be shared.
-For this, the user needs to enter the requisite credentials to share with the email notification.
+The user must enter the requisite credentials to share with the email notification.

 4. Web and Mobile

-It is very important for a BI and analytics tool to support web and mobile platforms.
+It is essential for a BI and analytics tool to support web and mobile platforms.

 Some of the new web and mobile features associated with Tableau are as follows: